 Q: When should I apply to the master's program?

 Applications will be accepted any time from October 1, 2016 through May 20, 2017 for entry to the class starting in the fall of 2017; however, we recommend that you apply as early as possible since offers of admission are made on a rolling basis.

 Q: How do I apply?

 Q: When applying, can I submit my GRE or DAT scores in lieu of MCAT scores?

-No. MCAT scores are required for entry to the master's program at UC.
-(If you apply before you have taken the MCAT, please forward your scores to our program as soon as possible, see instructions.)
+No. MCAT scores are required for an application to the Master's program to be regarded as complete.
 We do not accept GRE or DAT scores in lieu of MCAT scores.

 Q: Are applicants interviewed during the admissions process?